- Purchase the complete Expat Arrivals Russia Guide (PDF)

-The Trans-Siberian Railway Network is the longest railway line in the world and is a popular option for long-distance travel, especially amongst tourists.
+The Trans-Siberian Railway Network is the longest railway line in the world and is a popular option for long-distance travel, especially among tourists.
 Peak seasons are from May to September and February to April.
 Air travel is also common, with Russia’s national airline, Aeroflot, offering many domestic flights.

 - CON: Driving can be a nightmare

 Traffic in Russian cities is chaotic, more so because of reckless drivers.
 Most expats prefer to use public transport, hire a driver or have their company organise a driver for them.